 - Google (Alphabet) PE Ratio 26.5

-The PE Ratio essentially measures how many years it would take the company to buy all its stock back with its earnings.
-The value of all the shares divided by the profits of the company.
-Depending on the particular industry, a PE ratio may vary, but a typical valuation sought after by a value investor would be something below 20.
+The PE Ratio measures how many years the company would take to buy all its stock back with its earnings—the value of all the shares divided by the company’s profits.
+A PE ratio may vary depending on the industry, but a typical valuation sought by a value investor would be below 20.
 So compared to that, the FANG’s could be considered overpriced.

-But we need to be clear that these are not normal companies; they are still considered fast-growing technology stocks, with relatively low costs, high earnings, and even higher earnings potential.
+But we must be clear that these are not normal companies; they are still considered fast-growing technology stocks with relatively low costs and high earnings.

-While Facebook & Google have a reasonable PE Ratio, and Apple could almost be considered a bargain, both Amazon and Netflix seem to be extremely overpriced.
+While Facebook & Google have a reasonable PE Ratio, and Apple could almost be considered a bargain, Amazon and Netflix seem extremely overpriced.
 One of the reasons for this is they are plowing all revenue back into the business to fuel the fast growth.
-This reduces the earnings (after expenses) and makes them look on the surface overpriced.
+This reduces the earnings (after expenses) and makes them look overpriced on the surface.

 How to use the S&P500 PE Ratio (Shiller Formula)